ntemposd/my-website/content/docs/tech-worker/lime/index.md

 * Deploying scooters at the deployment points
 * On-the-Spot supporting scooter riders with the app

-## Life at Lime, Thessaloniki
+## Life at Lime

-Lime's warehouse strategically positioned at the city's downtown with a 24/7 modus operandi has been a great place for all 30 team members, mainly drivers and hardware engineers.
-Highlight of this position, you get as many scooter rides as you want for free.
+Lime's warehouse strategically positioned at the Thessaloniki, Greece downtown following a 24/7 modus operandi has been a team of 20, mainly drivers and hardware engineers.
+Highlight of this position?
+Hmmm... you get as many scooter rides as you want for free.

 {{< img src="lime.jpg" alt="scooter-in-the-middle-of-road" caption="<em>Thessaloniki Down Town</em>" class="border-0" >}}